jjloomis/adobe-premiere-creating-a-social-media-video/setting-up-your-project/adding-free-music-from-youtube-to-your-project-folder.md

-# Adding Free Music from YouTube to Your Project Folder
+# Downloading Free Music from YouTube to Your Project Folder

 YouTube offers free music MP3 files for download.
 If you download an MP3 from YouTube, it must live in your project folder \(not the Downloads folder of a lab computer.\) If the MP3 does not live in your project folder, the audio portion of your project will appear offline.